jpthu17/HBI/README.md

 # HBI✨
-The implementation of CVPR 2023 paper [Video-Text as Game Players: Hierarchical Banzhaf Interaction for Cross-Modal Representation Learning]().
+The implementation of CVPR 2023 Highlight (Top 10%) paper [Video-Text as Game Players: Hierarchical Banzhaf Interaction for Cross-Modal Representation Learning]().

 In this paper, we creatively model video-text as game players with multivariate cooperative game theory to wisely handle the uncertainty during fine-grained semantic interaction with diverse granularity, flexible combination, and vague intensity.